 If you are still having periods, you may find they become irregular, lighter, or sometimes stop altogether during this treatment.
 This does not always mean you are unable to get pregnant.
 Even if your periods stop or are irregular when taking this treatment, you still need to use contraception to prevent a pregnancy.
 Your doctor or nurse can tell you more about this.

+This treatment can make you feel sick.
 Any sickness usually improves after a few weeks.
 Try taking tamoxifen with food or at night.

 Let your doctor or nurse know if you continue to feel sick.
 They can give you advice or drugs to help.